1. Do put your bills on hold, if you can

 More: Find out how your 401(k) or IRA stacks up with a free analysis today.

-With so many businesses shut down and with so many of us stuck inside, it might be tempting to combat cabin fever with some online retail therapy.
+With so many of us still largely stuck at home to avoid getting sick, it might be tempting to combat cabin fever with some online retail therapy.